 Chilli peppers are also packed with sinapic acid and ferulic acid, which studies suggest can reduce inflammation and help promote healthy ageing.

-For more ideas on how to get creative with peppers in the kitchen, check out these recipes from BBC Good Food.
+For some ideas on how to get creative with peppers in the kitchen, check out these recipes from BBC Good Food.

-Note: Many people believe that the family of nightshade vegetables – which includes potatoes, tomatoes, peppers, and eggplants – can make arthritis pain and inflammation worse because they contain the alkaloid, solanine.
+Note: Many people believe that nightshade vegetables (which include potatoes, tomatoes, peppers, and eggplants) can make arthritis pain and inflammation worse because they contain the alkaloid solanine.
 Alkaloids are natural compounds found in various plants.

 However, health experts have dismissed this as a myth, as there is no scientific evidence to prove it.
 The British Nutrition Foundation says, “There is a surprising lack of any clinical human studies and so currently there is no scientific evidence that nightshade vegetables make arthritis symptoms worse.